KristianLyng/varnishfoo/chapter-2.rst

 - If ``Cache-Control`` has ``s-maxage``, that value is used.
 - Otherwise, if ``Cache-Control`` has ``max-age``, that value is used.
 - Otherwise, if ``Expires`` is present, that value is used.
-- Lastly, Varnish uses default fall-back value.
+- Lastly, Varnish uses a default fall-back value.
 This is 2 minutes by default, as dictated by the ``default_ttl`` parameter.

 Our goal when designing cache policies is to push as much of the logic to